Code-Institute-Submissions/The-Atmintis-Game/README.md

 * The learning section will be a signle page with picture and animations against the numbers, once the user is ready then will then be passed to 'The Antmintis Game'
 * I have uploaded single numbers to the gamne that are currently hidden, the plan here is to have them grow and dance once the user hits a match, unfortunatly the images are poor and i would rather have a designer develop them.
 For now i used the images and the scource as the identifier for the match.
 * I want to add a click function to the numbers under the learn section.
 On Click you will have a voice speaking the number in Lithuanian, this will help the end user pronounce the words correctly.
+* pop up meesage that states email has been sent on the developer contact page.
+* To look at away to make the game mobile friendly, intended use is desktop only due to the need of a large screen.

 - - - -